-We maintain the Ahold Business Control Framework (ABC Framework), which incorporates risk assessment, control activities and monitoring into our business practices at entity-wide and functional levels.
-The aim of the ABC Framework is to provide reasonable assurance that risks to achieving important objectives are identified and mitigated.
-The ABC Framework is based on the recommendations of the Committee of Sponsoring Organizations of the Treadway Commission (COSO ERM).
+We maintain the Ahold Business Control House (ABC House), which incorporates risk assessment, control activities and monitoring into our business practices at entity-wide and functional levels.
+The aim of the ABC House is to provide reasonable assurance that risks to achieving important objectives are identified and mitigated.
+The ABC House is based on the recommendations of the Committee of Sponsoring Organizations of the Treadway Commission (COSO ERM).

 We have developed uniform governance and control standards in areas such as ethical conduct, agreements, accounting policies and product integrity.
-These and other policies and procedures are incorporated into the ABC Framework as mandatory guidelines for all of Ahold's consolidated entities.
-Local management is responsible for business operations, including risk mitigation and compliance with laws and regulations.
+These and other policies and procedures are incorporated into the ABC House as mandatory guidelines for all of Ahold's consolidated entities.
+Local management is responsible for business operations, including risk mitigation and compliance with laws, regulations and internal requirements.
 Authority limits have been established to ensure that all expenditures and decisions are approved by the appropriate levels of management.